 Paraprofessional and Auxiliary Employees.
-Support employees are employed at will and receive notification of the required duty days, holidays, and hours of work for their position on an annual basis.
+Support employees are employed at-will and receive notification of the required duty days, holidays, and hours of work for their position on an annual basis.
 Paraprofessional and auxiliary employees must be compensated for overtime and are not authorized to work in excess of their assigned schedule without prior approval from their supervisor.
-See Overtime Compensation on page 21 for additional information.
+Refer to Overtime Compensation for additional information.